Equity & Offshore (for 14/15 Year 3 LLB & 15/16 Senior Status Entry Students only)

 - Year 3 of 3 or Year 4 of 4

-At the end of the course, a student should be able to :
+At the end of the module, a student should be able to :

 - Actively analyse reported decisions of the Chancery Division, especially those on the law of Trusts.